pixeldroid/lsdoc/README.md

 # lsdoc
 an API docs generator for LoomScript

+lsdoc provides an API for loading loomlib libraries and extracting type metadata.

+The lsdoc distribution provides a documentation generator and GitHub Pages Jekyll template for creating html documentation that is:
+* searchable
+* browsable
+* cross-linked
+* mobile friendly

 > see lsdoc api documentation documented by lsdoc here: https://ellemenno.github.io/lsdoc/

 ![lsdoc screenshot](lsdoc-screenshot.png)